voreen-project/voreen/Readme.md

 Recognition and Image Analysis (PRIA) Research Group and the VISualization & graphIX (VISIX) Research Group.
 Since October 2024, development has moved to github to enable contributions from the public.

-For build instructions and further information, please refer to the [project website](http://voreen.uni-muenster.de).
+For build instructions and further information, please refer to the [wiki](https://github.com/voreen-project/voreen/wiki).

+Note: This project is being continuously populated from the original [project website](http://voreen.uni-muenster.de).

 ## Directory Structure